1997–98 Boston Celtics season

 The 1997–98 Boston Celtics season was the 52nd season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season
-The Celtics received the third overall pick in the 1997 NBA draft, and selected point guard Chauncey Billups from the University of Colorado, and also selected shooting guard Ron Mercer from the University of Kentucky with the sixth overall pick.

-Despite finishing with the league's second worst record the previous season, the Celtics were back in the headlines after hiring University of Kentucky head coach Rick Pitino as their new coach.
+The Celtics received the third overall pick in the 1997 NBA draft, and selected point guard Chauncey Billups from the University of Colorado; the team also selected shooting guard Ron Mercer from the University of Kentucky with the sixth overall pick.
+The Celtics acquired the sixth pick in the draft from the Dallas Mavericks via trade.
+Despite finishing with the league's second worst record at 15–67 the previous season, the Celtics were back in the headlines after hiring University of Kentucky head coach Rick Pitino as their new coach, and team president.
 During the off-season, the team signed free agent Chris Mills, but then traded him to the New York Knicks in exchange for second-year forward Walter McCarty in October, and also signed second-year center Travis Knight, Andrew DeClercq, Bruce Bowen and Tyus Edney.

+Regular season

-Pitino's Celtics career had an auspicious beginning on opening night when the Celtics defeated Michael Jordan, and the 5-time defending NBA champion Chicago Bulls, 92–85 at the FleetCenter on October 31, 1997.
-After a slow 1–5 start to the regular season, the Celtics held a 16–14 record as of January 3, 1998, but then lost eight of their next nine games, and held a 22–25 record at the All-Star break.
+Pitino's Celtics career had an auspicious beginning in the team's season opener, in which the Celtics defeated All-Star guard Michael Jordan, and the 5-time defending NBA champion Chicago Bulls at home, 92–85 at the FleetCenter on October 31, 1997.

-At mid-season, the team traded Billups along with Dee Brown to the Toronto Raptors in exchange for Kenny Anderson, Popeye Jones and Žan Tabak; the Raptors had acquired Anderson from the Portland Trail Blazers.
-The Celtics continued to struggle as they later on posted a six-game losing streak in March; although the team did not qualify for the NBA playoffs, they improved their win total by 21 games from the previous season, finishing in sixth place in the Atlantic Division with a 36–46 record.
+Under Pitino and with the addition of Mercer, Billups, McCarty and Knight, the Celtics struggled losing five of their first six games of the regular season, but then won six of their next seven games.
+The team held a 16–14 record as of January 3, 1998, but soon fell below .500 in winning percentage losing eight of their next nine games, and later on held a 22–25 record at the All-Star break.
+At mid-season, the team traded Billups, and Dee Brown to the Toronto Raptors in exchange for Kenny Anderson, Popeye Jones and Žan Tabak; the Raptors had acquired Anderson from the Portland Trail Blazers in a previous trade.
+Before the trade, Billups averaged 11.1 points, 4.3 assists and 1.5 steals per game in 51 games, while Brown contributed 6.8 points per game in 41 games.
+The Celtics posted a six-game losing streak in March, and finished in sixth place in the Atlantic Division with a 36–46 record, which was a 21-game improvement over the previous season; however, the team failed to qualify for the NBA playoffs.